Setcontext

 setcontext is one of a family of C library functions (the others being getcontext, makecontext and swapcontext) used for context control.
 The setcontext family allows the implementation in C of advanced control flow patterns such as iterators, fibers, and coroutines.
 They may be viewed as an advanced version of setjmp/longjmp; whereas the latter allows only a single non-local jump up the stack, setcontext allows the creation of multiple cooperative threads of control, each with its own stack.

 Specification

-setcontext was specified in POSIX.1-2001 and the Single Unix Specification, version 2, but not all Unix-like operating systems provide them.
-POSIX.1-2004 obsoleted these functions, and in POSIX.1-2008 they were removed, with POSIX Threads indicated as a possible replacement.
-Citing IEEE Std 1003.1, 2004 Edition: With the incorporation of the ISO/IEC 9899:1999 standard into this specification it was found that the ISO C standard (Subclause 6.11.6) specifies that the use of function declarators with empty parentheses is an obsolescent feature.
-Therefore, using the function prototype:
+setcontext is specified in POSIX.1-2001 and the Single Unix Specification, version 2, but not all Unix-like operating systems provide them.
+POSIX.1-2004 obsoleted these functions, and in POSIX.1-2008 they are not included, with POSIX Threads indicated as a possible replacement.